-We welcome you to study with us on one of our exciting programmes, whether at undergraduate, taught postgraduate or postgraduate research level.
+We welcome you to study with us on one of our exciting programmes, whether at undergraduate, postgraduate taught or postgraduate research level.
 Here’s an overview of what we offer with links for full details of each programme, including leaflets with contact details for your queries.

 Our BA (Hons) in Heritage and Tourism is the perfect place to start your academic study and professional journey if you are planning a career in heritage, travel or tourism.
 It combines the applied business and tourism-specific skills of Forth Valley College's HND programme with the advanced skills in history and heritage at the University of Stirling.
 Aside from pursuing careers in the heritage and tourism sectors, our graduates have also gone on to study postgraduate degrees in heritage and other related fields of study.

 Our MSc Heritage, revamped in 2020/21, offers state-of-the-art, critically informed, interdisciplinary education in heritage and its place in society, including its conservation, management and interpretation.
 This is an excellent training for a career in heritage and museums, and of course further research.
-We offer three specialised pathways:
+We offer two specialised pathways:

 - Cultural Heritage Studies